NATO urged to probe civilians killed in Libya war

 Abrahams has been investigating the matter to determine as precisely as possible how many civilians were killed by the NATO airstrikes, which began in March and ceased in October.

-"By our count, up to 50 civilians died in the campaign, perhaps more," Abrahams told Reuters.
+"By our count, up to 50 civilians died in the NATO campaign, perhaps more," Abrahams told Reuters.

 "We're not alleging unlawful attacks, let alone war crimes," he said.
 "We believe the onus is on NATO to investigate these cases thoroughly so they can identify and correct the mistakes."